Conservation’s Hemorrhaging Pocketbook

 Taniya Bethke, 2017 Master Naturalist Class

-What the research also indicates is that the following generations are not participating in hunting at the same rate.
-We have a new generation that has a mutualistic relationship with nature (and technology for that matter), did not grow up hunting and fishing, and who value first and foremost, non-consumptive uses of the resources such as hiking, camping, and kayaking.
+What the research also indicates is that subsequent generations are not participating in hunting at the same rate.
+We have a new generation that has a mutualistic relationship with nature, who did not grow up hunting and fishing, and who value first and foremost, non-consumptive uses of the resources such as hiking, camping, and kayaking.
 The R3 movement is designed to recruit this new generation into hunting, fishing and shooting sports.

 This is where some states have come bursting out of the box, with varying levels of success.
 For instance, Georgia has proposed The Outdoor Stewardship Act (House Bill 332) which would have the potential to collect 75% of the annual tax revenue collected on the sale of outdoor recreation equipment and dedicate it to protection and preservation of conservation land.
 That bill has yet to pass, but will be renewed for consideration in the 2018 legislative session.